Off-Campus Program & Housing Lottery

 How do I reserve a place to live on campus if I am participating in an off-campus program?

 There have been some recent changes to the lottery process regarding those students who will be studying off campus for one term or more.
 In order to house all students, regardless of their choice to study on or off campus, the Campus Life Committee of Student Senate has put a new housing policy into effect.
 Essentially, this policy makes sure that all beds are filled and no one is placed into temporary housing.

 Those students who choose to study off campus will still receive a lottery category and random number to go through the lottery.
 In general, regular lottery rules will still apply.
 It will differ from regular lottery in that students who have elected to study off campus will be responsible for finding a way to fill all beds in the room so that there will be no empty beds at any time.
 For example:

-Student A will be going to Rome for Fall Term, but will return to campus for Winter and Spring Terms.
+Student A will be going to Rome for fall term, but will return to campus for winter and spring terms.
 Student A will need to find someone to room with, as usual.
-In addition though, Student A will also need to find someone who will live in their space during Fall Term while he/she is away.
+In addition though, Student A will also need to find someone who will live in their space during fall term while s/he is away.
 The room roster for the year will look something like this: